wp-plugins/wysija-newsletters/readme.txt

 * fixed SendGrid web API not able to send newsletters to subscribers with first name and/or last name
 * fixed WordPress' images browser
 * fixed breakfast, with a buttered toast and nice latte

+= 2.3 - 2013-02-07 =

+* svn error please update your version to the latest one

 = 2.2.3 - 2013-01-19 =